2025 London Marathon IPF team

 Over the next few weeks, we will be sharing stories of those flying the flag for the IPF this year to understand their personal motivations for raising vital funds for this fantastic rugby charity.

-You can find out more and donate to support them by visiting the IPF’s Enthuse page below: https://2026tcslondonmarathon.enthuse.com/rfuipf/profile
+You can find out more and donate to support them by visiting the IPF’s Enthuse page below (where you can also search names): https://2026tcslondonmarathon.enthuse.com/rfuipf/profile

 IPF London Marathon cheer point